 Panama might not be the most popular country in Central America, but it’s where our winter escape started this year, and I was surprised by how much I liked what we saw of the country.
-We began our trip in Panama City and found that the city has a lot more to offer besides the canal.
+We began our trip in Panama City and found that there are a lot more things to do in Panama City, Panama besides the canal.
 Here’s a look at how we spent 4 days in Panama City.

 Doing a full transit on the Panama Canal